baneleml01/Network-Security-Simulation/README.md

 # Network Security Simulation Project

+## Purpose
+To simulate and demonstrate enterprise-level network design, configuration, and security implementation using Cisco Packet Tracer.

 ## Overview
 This project demonstrates the design and implementation of an enterprise-level network using Cisco Packet Tracer.
 It includes both foundational and advanced networking concepts, focusing on network design, configuration, and security.